Written by Divinity Nutra, Updated on April 3, 2022

 A doctor may recommend blood thinners if you have:

 - Specific blood vessel or heart diseases

 - Atrial fibrillation, a condition characterized by abnormal heart rhythm

 - Congenital heart problems or defects

-There are two principal blood thinners which differ based on their mechanism of action.
+There are two principal blood thinners that differ based on their mechanism of action.

 - Anticoagulants: Drugs that slow down the body’s process of clotting the blood, such as heparin or warfarin.

-- Antiplatelet Drugs: These medications, such as aspirin, prevent blood clots by limiting the extent with which platelets clump together.
+- Antiplatelet Drugs: These medications, such as aspirin, prevent blood clots by limiting the extent to which platelets clump together.

 Why Turmeric Curcumin?

 Turmeric appears to have a tremendous amount of benefits for heart health.
 Studies in recent decades have demonstrated that curcumin can modulate blood sugar, cholesterol, and blood pressure.
 All of these benefits are ideal for counteracting some of the problems that arise with natural aging.